nokotamustang/OpenGL_and_Vulkan_3D/README.md

         -   Browse to installation directory and copy the `include` and `lib` folders to a subfolder such as `external/vulkan`.
         -   The installer added _VK_SDK_PATH_ and _VULKAN_SDK_ to your environment.
 As well as `C:/vulkan/Bin` to your _PATH_.

-    The external files directory should have a structure similar to this:
+    The external files directory should have a structure as follows:

     ```
     parent